-Appellate review carried out by state and federal courts aims at reducing the total social cost of mistaken trial court decisions while economizing on the costs of appeals.
-Courts of appeals promote these twin goals by correcting only those decisions of trial courts that are clearly erroneous.
-In tune with that policy, they confine their investigations to the trial record and search only for errors that are big and consequential, while paying no attention to more minor oversights of the trial judge.
-Errors that courts of appeals investigate include misapplication of the law and abuse of discretion in the trial management, admission of evidence, and jury instructions.
-After finding any such error, they evaluate its effect on the final verdict and determine whether the error was material nullification in civil trials).
+Appellate review carried out by state and federal courts is aimed at reducing the total social cost of mistaken trial court decisions while economizing on the costs of appeals.
+131 Courts of appeals promote these twin goals by correcting only those decisions of trial courts that are clearly erroneous.
+132 In tune with that policy, they confine their investigations to the trial record and search only for errors that are big and consequential, while paying no attention to more minor oversights of the trial judge.
+133 Errors that courts of appeals investigate include misapplication of the law and abuse of discretion in the trial management, admission of evidence, and jury instructions.
+134 After finding any such error, a court will evaluate its effect on the final verdict and determine whether the error was material or not.
+135 If the error was material, the court of appeals will modify the verdict or quash it and remand the case to the court below (with or without instructions).
+136 If the error is immaterial to the outcome and hence harmless, the court will dismiss the appeal.
+137